Place for Success

 ACT 18/SAT 460 and below = English 105

-Students placed at this level have the option to challenge their placement.
+Students placed into English 105 have the option to challenge their placement.
 The placement test must be taken in person during NSOR (morning) or by appointment with the English Department Chair through the first week of classes.

 The test will include meeting a faculty member to discuss writing background and composing a short essay in a timed environment.

-Your initial placement is determined by your Math ACT/SAT score.
+Your initial placement is determined by your Math ACT/SAT subscore.
 You have the opportunity to challenge your initial placement if you do not believe it is the appropriate course for you.

 Math ACT 20/SAT 490 and below = Math 100 or Math 102 to demonstrate competency.

-You may choose to challenge your placement.
+Students placed into Math 100 or Math 102 have the option to challenge their placement.
 The placement challenge test must be taken in person during NSOR (morning or afternoon) or by appointment with the Math Department Chair through the first week of classes.

 Math ACT 21/SAT 500 and above = Initial competency satisfied.